University of Cambridge: Buildings

 The university occupies a central location within the city of Cambridge.
-University of Cambridge students represent approximately 20 percent of the town's population, which was 145,674 as of 2021, resulting in a lower age demographic in the city.
+University of Cambridge students represent approximately 20 percent of the town's population, which was 145,674 as of 2021, resulting in a lowered age demographic in the city.

 Most of the university's older colleges are located near the city centre, through which River Cam flows.
 Students and others traditionally punt on the River Cam, which provides views of the university's buildings that surround the river.

 A few of the notable University of Cambridge buildings are King's College Chapel; the history faculty building designed by James Stirling; and the New Court and Cripps Buildings at St John's College.
 The brickwork of several colleges is notable: Queens' College has some of the earliest patterned brickwork in England and the brick walls of St John's College are examples of English bond, Flemish bond, and Running bond.